umap-project/django-leaflet-storage/README.rst

 Decide which features are editable
 ----------------------------------

-For now, only Marker, Polyline and Poygon features are supported.
+For now, only Marker, Polyline and Polygon features are supported.
 Maybe you just want for example the Marker to be editable.
 For this, you will need to override the map configuration in JavaScript.
 You will have to explicity prevent the Polyline and Polygon editing,